 Some children might need a break from the grief, so encouraging them to speak about it when they don’t want to might make them feel worse.
 Make room for fun and distraction if necessary.

-If you would like to set up an appointment to talk through any emotional issues that your child might be feeling, please contact me on +852 2521 4668 or email email@example.com.
-You can book a private or Skype session.
+If you would like to set up an online session to talk through any emotions, you might feel, please email firstname.lastname@example.org.